sjchoure/USB-CDC-Devices/README.md

 *Error message of -2 is returned at the time of encounter.*

 *pinMode(), digitalWrite() and digitalRead() have inbuilt security feature.
 If the crawler program asks for a pin which is used for other usage apart from the I/O then the functions are not* ***EXECUTED.*** *They are returned with a warning message.
 Example includes use of pins such as Reset, XTAL1, XTAL2, VCC and GND*

+### Advance Features
+BitBanged SPI Interface is supported by the devices.
+Currently only Master Out and Slave In communication is working.
+Work is still left for Master in Slave Out.
+Example of SPI can be found inside src/spi.c.
+Functions Included are:
+- uint8_t asciitohex(char)
+- uint8_t spidata(int,uint8_t,uint8_t,uint8_t,const char*)

 ### Addon Functions and Macros
 These are in the used for extending the functionality of the library.
 These are really simple and basic functions to make life much easier.